hwsimpson33/pres2020/docs/posts/week1.md

 [Click here to see full-size image](https://hwsimpson33.github.io/pres2020/images/across_elections.png)

 A few observations jumped out at me right away.
-First, most points are clustered the 45&deg; line.
+First, most points are clustered around the 45&deg; line.
+Second, it seems like recent elections (red dots) are closer to the line than older elections (grey dots).

 [Back to main page](https://hwsimpson33.github.io/pres2020/)